Biomaker/Gametophyte-Fern-photography-2018/CostingToCopySystem.md

 In order for the system to work I also use a laptop attached to the Camera body and the EOS remote software, which came with the camera.
 This need a USB lead for the connection, but I think that also came with the camera.

+## Total

+The total cost of all of the bits above that need to be bought is £228.68, which is a fair bit more than the £100 I originally thought (oops), but a lot less than the £4000 that it would cost to build this setup with all- bought parts.
+If you are trying to copy this system then good luck with your borrowing and scavenging and please do get in touch if you would like further advice.